RAIVNLab/STR/README.md

 ### Fully Dense Models:

 These models are straightforward to train using this repo and their pre-trained models are in most of the popular frameworks.
-For the sake of reproducibility, please find the ResNet50 Dense model.
+For the sake of reproducibility, pretrained ResNet50 Dense model is provided.

 | Architecture | Params | Sparsity (%) | Top-1 Acc (%) | FLOPs | Model Links |
 | ------------ | :----: | :----------: | :-----------: | :---: | :---------: |